SestrenExsis/SOTN-Shuffler/README.md

 - Forat Negre, for their research into room layouts, which helped demystify a lot of how stages and rooms worked in this game
 - [TalicZealot](https://github.com/taliczealot), for furthering knowledge about the game and making available tons of SOTN-related resources
 - [MainMemory](https://github.com/MainMemory), for their [CastleEditor](https://github.com/MainMemory/SotNCastleEditor) project, which provided key insight into a few addresses as well as extremely helpful visualizations of the castle stages
-- [Mottzilla](https://github.com/MottZilla), for their _StartAnywhere_ script, which dramatically improved turnaround time during playtesting
+- [Mottzilla](https://github.com/MottZilla), for their _StartAnywhere_ and _TileMapFind_ scripts, which dramatically improved turnaround time during playtesting
+- [meunierd](https://github.com/meunierd), for the PPF file format
 - [Fatalis](https://github.com/fatalis), for their Drop Calculator
 - Contributors and maintainers of the [SOTN-Decomp](https://github.com/Xeeynamo/sotn-decomp) project, including:
   - [Xeeynamo](https://github.com/Xeeynamo)